rafi/beets-lastimport/README.md

 # Last.fm Play-count Import
-Plugin for [beets] that imports Last.fm play counts into the database.
+Plugin for [beets] that imports your Last.fm library play counts into beets' database.
 You can later create [smartplaylists] by querying `play_count` and do other fun stuff with this field.

 To keep up-to-date, you can run this plugin every once in a while (cron?) or use